WebClub-NITK/GDG-NITK-Recruitments-2024/RECRUITMENT_TASKS_2024.md

 - MVC/MVT frameworks: [ExpressJS](http://expressjs.com/) &nbsp; [Django](https://www.djangoproject.com/)
 - Databases: [MongoDB](https://www.mongodb.com/) &nbsp; [Firestore](https://firebase.google.com/docs/firestore/)

+### Tips
-**Note:** You can use any technologies to build the application.
+1. You can use any technologies to build the application.
 The ones mentioned above are just for reference.

 ---